Keeping warm and well this winter

 Try to make sure that you have hot meals and drinks regularly throughout the day and keep active in the home if you can.

-For more advice on food, staying active and improving your wellbeing go to the:
+For advice on food, staying active and improving your wellbeing see:

-Find out if you qualify for Cold Weather Payments or the Warm Home Discount Scheme on the:
+To find out if you qualify for Cold Weather Payments or the Warm Home Discount Scheme see:

-With the rising cost of energy, there are a number of government schemes and grants available to help people with their bills that you may qualify for such as:
+With energy costs rising, there are a number of government schemes and grants available to help with your bills that you may qualify for such as:

 - Warm Home Discount - on the GOV.UK website